Narcissus (plant): Reproductive

 The predominant patterns are the 'daffodil' and 'paperwhite' forms, while the "triandrus" form is less common.
 Each corresponds to a different group of pollinators (See Pollination).

 The "daffodil" form, which includes sections Pseudonarcissus and Bulbocodium, has a relatively short, broad or highly funnelform tube (funnel-like), which grades into an elongated corona, which is large and funnelform, forming a broad, cylindrical or trumpet-shaped perianth.
-Section Pseudonarcissus consists of relatively large flowers with a corolla length of around 50mm, generally solitary but rarely in inflorescences of 2–4 flowers.
+Section Pseudonarcissus consists of relatively large flowers with a corolla length of around 50 mm, generally solitary but rarely in inflorescences of 2–4 flowers.
 They have wide greenish floral tubes with funnel-shaped bright yellow coronas.
 The six tepals sometimes differ in colour from the corona and may be cream coloured to pale yellow.

 The "paperwhite" form, including sections Jonquilla, Apodanthi and Narcissus, has a relatively long, narrow tube and a short, shallow, flaring corona.
 The flower is horizontal and fragrant.

 The "triandrus" form is seen in only two species, N. albimarginatus (a Moroccan endemic) and N. triandrus.
 It combines features of both the "daffodil" and "paperwhite" forms, with a well-developed, long, narrow tube and an extended bell-shaped corona of almost equal length.
 The flowers are pendent.